-- Have a list of questions to ask concerning the risks versus the benefits of such a trial (visit www.LLS.org/WhatToAsk for lists of suggested questions). - Ask a family member, friend, or another advocate to accompany you to your doctor visit-both for support and to take notes.
+- Have a list of questions to ask about the risks and benefits of each trial (visit www.LLS.org/WhatToAsk for lists of suggested questions). - Ask a family member or friend to go with you when you see your doctor-both for support and to take notes.

-Patients and caregivers can work with an LLS Clinical Trial Nurse Navigator who will help find clinical trials and assist them throughout the entire clinical-trial process.
-Our Clinical Trial Nurse Navigators are registered nurses with expertise in blood cancers and clinical trials.
+Clinical trials can be difficult to understand and to navigate, but The Leukemia & Lymphoma Society is here to help.
+Pediatric and adult patients and caregivers can work with Clinical Trial Nurse Navigators who will help find potential clinical trials, overcome barriers to enrollment and provide support throughout the entire clinical-trial process.
+Our Clinical Trial Nurse Navigators are registered nurses who are experts in adult and pediatric blood cancers and clinical trials.
 Your Clinical Trial Nurse Navigator will:

-- Speak with you to understand your goals and help you decide if a trial might be right for you - Help you to understand the clinical-trial process, including your rights and obligations as a patient - Ask you for details about your diagnosis, your past treatments and responses, your current physical condition, your medical history and your genetic profile, any of which might impact your eligibility for certain clinical trials - Help you understand how your financial situation, insurance coverage, support network and ability and willingness to travel far distances might impact your choice of clinical trials - Guide and advocate for you in your efforts to enroll in a clinical trial, including connecting you with trial sites - Help you address and overcome obstacles to enrollment - Be available for support throughout your experience in the clinical-trial process
+- Talk with you about your treatment goals - Help you understand the clinical-trial process, including your rights as a patient - Ask you for details about your diagnosis (such as past treatments, treatment responses, and your cancer genetic profile), your current health and your medical history, because these might impact whether you can take part in certain clinical trials - Help you understand how your finances, insurance coverage, support network, and ability and willingness to travel might impact your choice of clinical trials - Guide and help you in your efforts to find and enroll in a clinical trial, including connecting you with trial sites - Help deal with any problems you might have as you enroll in a trial - Support you throughout the clinical-trial process